M-o-a-T/moat/doc/rationale.rst

 There' no point in catering for more than ~100 devices on a bus, mainly because they all need to be powered.
 The MoaT bus thus limits its addresses to 7-bit integers.
-Master systems get two bits.
+Server systems get two bits.
 One address is reserved for address assignment.